 Historical Classics & Church History

-When you’re really ready to go deep, eventually it’s worth working through John Calvin’s Institutes of the Christian Religion.
+When you’re really ready to go deep, try reading one of the oldest systematic treatments of Christianity, An Exposition of the Orthodox Faith by St. John of Damascus.
+And eventually it’s worth working through John Calvin’s Institutes of the Christian Religion.
 Love him or hate him, every Christian theologian’s gotta interact with Calvin, and the Institutes are worth reading firsthand.

 Start with Scripture and the Authority of God by N. T. Wright.
 It’s a fantastic little book about the nature and role of Scripture in the life of the church and in theology.
 I think every Christian should read it.
 Then, to start getting a grasp on the unifying storyline of Scripture, read God’s Big Picture: Tracing the Storyline of Scripture by Vaughan Roberts.
 This helps lay the foundation for understanding biblical theology.